tebri11/en-for-designers/storytelling/index.md

 So that was the reason why I decided to continue my studies at art school because.
 This course prepared me for the exams in high school.

+And here is my first picture!

 ![image](chair.jpg)

-And there is my first picture!

-My high school was DUKE - of Design and Art, Book Culture, and Economics Náhorní.
-During our studies, we had the required experience for 10 days chosen by us.
-I decided on a small IT company called Abuco ICT.
-They offered me a part-time job as a graphic designer and I took it.
+My journey continued at the DUKE high school - design and art, book culture and economics in Náhorní.
+Over the course of 4 years, I learned to work with watercolors, inks, pastels, etc.
+It was a very creative school.

 ![image](draw.jpg)